On the Optimality of Functional Sliced Inverse Regression: Minimax rate optimality of FSIR-OT

-In this subsection, we study the asymptotic behavior of refined FSIR estimator $\widehat{\S}_{e}$ of the inverse regression subspace $\S_{e}$.
-As in most studies in functional data analysis, we introduce the following assumptions (see e.g., \cite{Hall2007mcflr, lei2014adaptive,lianfsdr2015,Wanglain2020}). \begin{assumption} There exists a constant $c_{1}>0$ such that $\E[\xi_{i}^{4}]/\lambda^{2}_{i}\leqslant c_{1}$ uniformly for all $i\in\mb Z_{+}$ where $\xi_i$ and $\lambda_i$ are defined in \eqref{eq:KL}. \end{assumption} Now we are ready to state our first main result, which is similar to the `key lemma' in \cite{linzl2018}, a crucial tool for developing the phase transition phenomenon and establishing the minimax optimality of the high dimensional SIR. \begin{lemma} Suppose that Assumptions \ref{as: slice stable} and \ref{as:moment} hold.
+We study asymptotic behaviors of the FSIR-OT estimator $\widehat{\S}_{e}$ of the inverse regression subspace $\S_{e}$.
+As in most studies in functional data analysis \citep{Hall2007mcflr, lei2014adaptive,lianfsdr2015,Wanglain2020}, we introduce the following assumption: \begin{assumption} There exists a constant $c_{1}>0$ such that $\E[\xi_{i}^{4}]/\lambda^{2}_{i}\leqslant c_{1}$ uniformly for all $i\in\mb Z_{+}$ where $\xi_i$ and $\lambda_i$ are defined in \eqref{eq:KL}. \end{assumption} Now we are ready to state our first main result, which is similar to the `key lemma' in \cite{linzl2018}, a crucial tool for developing the phase transition phenomenon and establishing the minimax optimality of the high dimensional SIR. \begin{lemma} Suppose that Assumptions \ref{as: slice stable} and \ref{as:moment} hold.
 For any fixed integer $H>H_{0}$ ($H_0$ is defined in Proposition \ref{prop:lgvgm}) and any sufficiently large $n>1+4H/\gamma$, we have

 \end{lemma} The $\tau$ term in the first equation of Lemma \ref{lem:cvgem} suggests that $\widehat{\Gamma}_{e}$ may not be a consistent estimator of $\Gamma_{e}$.
 However, we are interested in estimating the space $\mc S_e=\mbox{Im}(\Gamma_e)$ rather than $\Gamma_{e}$ itself and the $\tau$ term would not affect the convergence rate of $\norm{ P_{\widehat{\S}_{e}}-P_{\S_{e}}}$ as long as $\tau$ is sufficiently large.
 This will be elaborated in the following theorem, our second main result. \begin{theorem} Consider the same conditions and constants as in Lemma \ref{lem:cvgem} and suppose that $\tau>\frac{6\norm{\Gamma_{e}}}{\lambda^{+}_{\min}(\Gamma_{e})}$.
 It holds that